FreddyE1982/stsmoddergui/futures.md

   smoke tests that execute under the GraalPy interpreter and exercise functional interface proxies, package resolution, and runtime_env bootstrap plans to ensure future upgrades of GraalPy do not break the bridge.
+- [todo] **Cinematic rivalry timeline visualiser** – Build on the new `experimental.graalpy_cinematic_rivalries` module by emitting structured JSON timelines for every updated `RivalryScript`.
+Usage: expose `export_timelines(path: Path)` on the module so tooling can persist annotated turn-by-turn breakdowns, then document how plugins can subscribe to the timeline feed to generate UI overlays or debugging notebooks.